 Customer A is a U.S. government customer (BARDA).
 Customer B is an international distributor.
+Customer C is a U.S. hospital.

 The following table shows customers that represent greater than 10% of the accounts receivable balance for the period presented: